 Don't forget to subscribe to our YouTube channel, where we release new videos weekly!
 It's a party that you fo' sho' don't want to miss out on!

-Click HERE to watch online, or keep scrolling to see how much to spend on groceries per month below:
+Click HERE to watch the video online, or keep scrolling to see how much to spend on groceries per month below:

 Okay, now on to a grocery budget recap!
 Let's start at the top, shall we?